-Cannabis resin is a sticky organic substance that is produced in the glands that are produced on the surface of the plant’s leaves and flowers.
+Cannabis resin is a sticky organic substance produced in the glands on the surface of the plant’s leaves and flowers.
 These glands are known as trichomes.
-They emerge from many parts of the adult plant as an evolutionary response to several environmental dangers such as UV rays, fungus and mold, and pests like bugs and animals.
+They emerge from many parts of the adult plant as an evolutionary response to environmental dangers such as UV rays, fungus, mold, and pests like bugs and animals.

 These trichomes contain the cannabinoids that give cannabis the psychoactive properties that make it so well-known.
 One of the cannabinoids that are expressed in the trichomes is delta-9 tetrahydrocannabinol, known popularly as THC.
 THC is the main psychoactive substance found in cannabis.

 The texture and appearance of the cannabis resin can vary depending on when and how it is gathered.
-It has a range of colors and can be smoked on its own, directly, or it can be added to other cannabis preparations.
-Often it is an extremely sticky substance that is between a light amber color and a dark, nearly black color.
-Each type also generally has its own name as well.
+It has a range of colors and can be smoked on its own directly, or it can be added to other cannabis preparations.
+Often it is an extremely sticky substance between a light amber color and a dark, nearly black color.
+Each type also generally has its name as well.

 - Rosin: Rosin is the product of using heat and pressure on high-grade cannabis to extract the trichomes into a sticky, light-colored substance that is collected on parchment paper.
 Rosin is incredibly potent and can result in the user being more “high” than they are used to.

-- Wax, Shatter: This is the product of solvent or CO2 extraction, resulting in a product similar to rosin, but with a variety of textures.
-Frequently seen as a sticky substance that becomes brittle when cooled, and can “shatter” if subjected to a sudden force.
+- Wax, Shatter: This is the product of solvent or CO2 extraction, resulting in a product similar to rosin but with various textures.
+Frequently seen as a sticky substance that becomes brittle when cooled and can “shatter” if subjected to a sudden force.
 Concentrates like these are also considered to be dangerously powerful for some users.